GMOD/jbconnect/docs/hooks.rst

 Directory Layout
 ================

-This is the standard directory layout of a jbh- module
+This is the standard directory layout of a JBConnect hook module
 ::

-    jbh- hook project
+    *-jbconnect-hook project
     ├── api                             Standard Sails modules layout
     │   ├── controllers
     │   ├── hooks